OpenNews/srccon-product/scholarships.md

 ## How to apply

-Select the "Would you like to be considered for a scholarship?" option on the [call for participation form](/participation/form).
-A few scholarship-specific questions will pop onto the form.
+A few scholarship-specific questions were on the call for participation form.

 ## When notifications go out